rbi/rddns/README.md

   * static IP addresses
   * Multiple IP addresses can be combined to new ones.
     E.g. Combine a dynamically assigned IPv6 subnet with the static IPv6 host parts of all devices in the subnet and update DynDNS entries for all of them.
+* Different possibilities to execute DDNS updates
-* Update multiple external DDNS updates at once by calling HTTP URLs.
+  * Execute DDNS updates by calling HTTP URLs
+  * Write IP addresses to files

 # Usage
 Rddns is started by passing a configuration file as parameter.